johnttaylor/colony.core/src/Rte/README.txt

-The Rte namespace is multi-threaded data driven paradigm that provides a Model-View-Controller (MVC) approach for Application components to interact with each pther.
+The Rte namespace is multi-threaded data driven paradigm that provides a Model-View-Controller (MVC) approach for Application components to interact with each other.
 All application data that is shared across the Applicaiton components is owned by the Model.
 Individual Application components can read (viewer) and/or write (controller) any of the data in the Model.
 Viewers can be asynchronous, i.e. event driven, or synchronous, i.e. queries.
 Controllers are